Burak Oktenli

 - BLADE-FINANCE, authority governance for financial-sector AI decision systems under the U.S. Treasury Financial Services AI Risk Management Framework (TRL 3-4 simulation / TRL 2 hardware).
 Software-enforced authority-arbitration node; an eight-stage AUTHREX pipeline (VALIDATE through CARA) routes each transaction to autonomous clearance, supervised review, elevated confirmation, or manual hold; four-tier HMAA; a population-state coordination model across account, device, payee, and IP-cluster history; a retrospective stigmergic swarm-review module; SHA-256 canonical-form evidence chain; 36 components, 33 electrical, 32 mechanical, approximately $9,228 BOM.
 Tenth BLADE platform; first in the economic-security domain.
 Aligned with the U.S. Treasury FS AI RMF, NIST AI RMF, and EO 14179.
 Synthetic data only; not deployed in any financial institution.
 Zenodo DOI 10.5281/zenodo.20374692.

 All ten BLADE platforms share the same governance pipeline architecture, demonstrating domain-agnostic portability across defense (DoDD 3000.09), automotive (ISO 26262), maritime (MIL-STD-810G), critical infrastructure (SIL 3 / NERC CIP), orbital (NASA EXPAND.3.S26B alignment), counter-UAS (EO 14305), and agentic AI (CISA/NSA/Five Eyes agentic-AI guidance).
-Combined across the four flight-relevant published platforms: 2,800+ experimental runs, zero unsafe actions.
+Combined across the four flight-relevant published platforms: 2,800+ simulation runs, no observed unsafe authority transitions.
 BLADE-SPACE is at TRL 2-3 (Preliminary Design); its V&V campaign is specified but not yet executed.

 Software Implementation.
 A companion software authority-governance layer on the AUTHREX Systems venture site extends the same authority pipeline to additional settings, as six reference architectures (TRL 3-4, single-author research, not deployed): AUTHREX-AGENT (agentic AI), AUTHREX-ASSURE (pre-deployment assurance), AUTHREX-ICS-GATE (OT and critical infrastructure), AUTHREX-AGENT-CYBER (cyber-defense, governance only), AUTHREX-SPACECYBER (orbital autonomy), and AUTHREX-SANDBOX (test and evaluation).
 Several are software companions to the BLADE hardware platforms.